jguhlin/kmer-hasher/README.md

 Best is now 3bit2_foreach loop.
 Slower than some other hashers, but less collision, and added benefit of faster rc computation, and possibly SIMD

+In practice, 3bit2_foreach is significantly faster than the other hashers, likely due to less collision to deal with.

 ```
 Running target/release/deps/hashing-c1433054d17cf6e2
 Hashing Vec<u8>/3bit2fe time:   [6.0534 ms 6.0608 ms 6.0697 ms]